spronkets/MyPowerShellProfile/README.md

 `push`
 Pushes the current branch given a message to origin.
 Won't commit .json or .config files automatically, must pass with `-allowConfigs`.
 Also won't push directly to a develop/master branch without `-override`.
 Ex: `push 'my new stuff' -ac -o`.

-### DotnetModule

-### ChocolateyModule

 ## PrivateModules
-Custom Modules that will automatically be imported.
-Modules intended to be used for work, personal projects, etc.
+Custom Modules that will automatically be imported but not checked in to this repository.
+This is intended for Modules to enhance personal projects, work, etc.